IodizedSalt/ChatSystemAssignment/README.md

     -406: Not acceptable input for username- Username may not contain [$&+,:;=?@#|'<>.^*()%!]

     -400: Duplicate username- Someone is already using your username, enter a new one

+Features Not Working/Implemented

+    -IMAV sends heartbeat every 60 seconds even if a message from that user was sent in the last 60 seconds -List does not update all users in the current chat program.